Frequently Asked Questions - Hawaii Mechanics Lien

 What is a Hawaii Stop Notice and why should it be filed

-LienItNow.com prepares and serves Hawaii Stop Notices for a fee of $125.00.
+LienItNow.com prepares and serves Hawaii Stop Notices.
 A Stop Notice is a notification that has the ability to enhance the effectiveness of a mechanic's lien.
 A Stop Notice, or a notice to withhold funds, is sent to the company that is financing or funding the construction funds for a project.
 Once that company receives the Stop Notice, that company has notice that it should withhold sufficient money to satisfy the stop notice claim.
 The purpose of the Stop Notice is to provide the lender, financiers or funders of the construction project notice that there is money owed to a contractor, subcontractor or supplier so that an inquiry can be made as to why that money is not being paid.

 Click Here to File a Hawaii Stop Notice Document

 What is an Amendment to a Hawaii mechanics' lien Claim?

 LienItNow.com is unable to prepare, file and serve Hawaii Amendments to mechanics' lien Claims.
 Amendments to a mechanics' lien claim are often needed when something about the claim changes.
 Common changes to a lien claim are increases or reductions in the amount due to the lienor, or a change to the last date of work.

 Click Here to File a Hawaii Lien Amendment Document